Prophetic Warning: Spirit of Betrayal Loosed in the Earth

 Et Tu Brute?

 As a student of History in high school, we learned how Brutus betrayed Roman dictator Julius Caesar.
 Brutus was the ruler’s close friend, yet took part in a coup to assassinate him.
-When Julius recognized Brutus as one of the assailing parties, he said, “Et tu Brute?” which means, “You, too, Brutus?”
+When Julius recognized Brutus as one of the assailing parties, he said, “Et Tu Brute?” which means, “You, too, Brutus?”
 At least that’s the account of the historical event from Shakespeare.
-SPIRIT OF BETRAYAL

 The British playwright may have been drawing some imagery from the life of Jesus, as Christ faced a similar episode.
 Luke 22 gives the familiar account, but don’t gloss over this Garden of Gethsemane event too quickly or you’ll miss the point: